 A regional university with more that 3,700 students, Rogers State University provides the complete college experience where students can live on campus, participate in student activities, or enjoy the thrill of NCAA Division II athletics—all while earning a degree from one of RSU’s many high-quality academic programs.
 RSU offers bachelor’s and associate degree programs in Oklahoma’s top 10 fastest growing industries.
 These include traditional programs such as communications, humanities, business administration, criminal administration, applied technology, and nursing, as well as emerging fields such as an Esports degree and environmental conservation.

 Many students from northeast Oklahoma who plan to attend medical school complete their undergraduate studies through RSU’s program in medical/molecular biology.
 RSU’s nursing program produces students who consistently score better than the state and national average on the RN licensure exam.
-RSU also offers graduate education through its master of business administration that utilizes its signature strengths in accounting, entrepreneurship , management and sport management disciplines.
+RSU also offers graduate education through its Master of Business Administration, which utilizes its signature strengths in accounting, entrepreneurship, management, and sport management disciplines.

 Hillcat athletics compete as members of the NCAA Division II in baseball, basketball, cross country, golf, soccer, softball, and track and field, as well as competitive cheer and dance.

-RSU also operates it’s own television and radio stations from the Claremore campus.
-As the only full-powered public television station licensed to a public university in Oklahoma, RSU Public TV provides educational, cultural and general interest programming to an audience of 1.2 million viewers in northeastern Oklahoma and the Tulsa metropolitan area.
-RSU Radio (91.3FM) is a student-run college radio station that also run specialty programming throughout the week for every taste in music.
+RSU also operates its own television and radio stations from the Claremore campus.
+As the only full-powered public television station licensed to a public university in Oklahoma, RSU Public TV provides educational, cultural, and general interest programming to an audience of 1.2 million viewers in northeastern Oklahoma and the Tulsa metropolitan area.
+RSU Radio (91.3FM) is a student-run college radio station that also features specialty programming throughout the week for every taste in music.

 Dr. Larry Rice, President